Multi-wavelength scaling relations in galaxy groups: a detailed comparison of GAMA and KiDS observations to BAHAMAS simulations: Friends-of-Friends group selection

 In Figure~\ref{fig:DataSims} we compare various distribution functions of the GAMA (red) and BAHAMAS (black) groups using the modified FoF algorithm.
 The top left panel shows the GSMFs of galaxies that are associated with FoF groups.
 A comparison to Fig.~\ref{GSMF} indicates that approximately one-third of the galaxies with stellar masses of $> 10^{10}$ M$_\odot$ and $z < 0.2$ are assigned to groups by the FoF algorithm.
 The top right panel shows the total integrated group stellar mass function, where the total integrated group stellar mass is the summed stellar mass of all member galaxies, corrected for the GAMA luminosity function to account for missing flux of galaxies, analogues to the group $r$-band luminosity defined in \citet[section 4.4; eq.
 22]{Robotham2011}.

-The overall agreement in all of these different group properties is remarkable, given that there has been no calibration of any of these quantities.
-We should note that in order to have a perfect match with the data, it is necessary that the simulations fulfill the following conditions:
+We should note that, in order to have a perfect match with the data, and, assuming the cosmology is correct, it is necessary that the simulations fulfill the following conditions:

 i) the simulated cosmology should be correct, as this sets the abundance of host dark matter haloes

 ii) the simulated stellar mass-halo mass relation should be correct for the full galaxy sample, as this is required to select galaxies in the same way in GAMA and BAHAMAS